calcium and vitamin d tablets

 What are oxalates and phytates, and how do they affect calcium from food?

 Oxalic acid — found at high concentrations in spinach, silver beet, and beetroot greens — binds calcium in the intestinal lumen to form insoluble calcium oxalate, which cannot be absorbed and is excreted.
-The practical consequence is that spinach, despite its calcium content on a food composition table, delivers less than 5 percent of that calcium to your bloodstream — compared to approximately 32 percent from dairy milk.
+The bioavailability of calcium from raw spinach is estimated at less than 5 percent, compared to approximately 32 percent from dairy milk and approximately 21 percent from fortified soy milk.
 Phytic acid, concentrated in whole grains, legumes, and raw seeds, similarly chelates calcium (and zinc and iron) in the gut, reducing absorption.
 These compounds are partially deactivated by cooking, soaking, fermenting, and sprouting — but not eliminated.
-For individuals relying on plant sources for their calcium intake, the gap between nominal dietary calcium and absorbed calcium is substantially wider than food composition tables suggest, and calcium and vitamin D tablets provide a standardised, bioavailable supplement source that is not subject to this interference.
+For individuals relying on plant sources for their calcium intake, the gap between nominal dietary calcium and absorbed calcium is substantially wider than food composition tables suggest, and calcium and vitamin D tablets provide a standardised, bioavailable nutritional source not subject to this interference.
+Vitamin and mineral supplements can only be of assistance if dietary intake is inadequate.

 Are there any interactions between calcium supplements and medications?

 Calcium has several clinically significant medication interactions worth discussing with your GP before initiating supplementation.
-Calcium reduces the intestinal absorption of levothyroxine (a thyroid medication)—a two-hour separation between calcium ingestion and levothyroxine is standard clinical guidance.
-Calcium chelates with certain antibiotics, particularly tetracyclines and fluoroquinolones, forming insoluble complexes that reduce antibiotic absorption — again, a two-hour separation is recommended.
-Bisphosphonate medications used to treat osteoporosis are also affected by concurrent calcium ingestion and should be taken at least 30 minutes before any food or supplements.
-If you take warfarin or any anticoagulant, discuss Vitamin K2 supplementation with your GP before initiating, as K2 is involved in coagulation factor activation and may affect anticoagulant dosing requirements at sustained high doses.
+Calcium reduces the intestinal absorption of levothyroxine (a thyroid medication) — a two-hour separation between calcium ingestion and levothyroxine is standard clinical guidance.
+Calcium chelates with certain antibiotics, particularly tetracyclines and fluoroquinolones, forming insoluble complexes that reduce antibiotic absorption — a two-hour separation is recommended.
+Bisphosphonate medications used to support bone health are also affected by concurrent calcium ingestion and should be taken at least 30 minutes before any food or supplements.
+If you take warfarin or any anticoagulant, you must discuss Vitamin K2 supplementation with your GP before initiating, as K2 is involved in coagulation factor activation and may affect anticoagulant dosing requirements.
+This is a mandatory advisory for Osteo+Core (AUST L 520792).

 How long will it take to see results from a bone health supplement protocol?

-Bone mineral density changes operate on long timelines — the Knapen 2013 MK-7 bone RCT was conducted over three years, which reflects the biological timeframe for structural bone changes to become measurable by DEXA scan.
-However, several functional outcomes respond faster and provide earlier confirmation that the protocol is working.
-Muscle cramp frequency typically reduces within 30 to 60 days of correcting Vitamin D and calcium insufficiency — both are required for normal neuromuscular function.
-Fatigue and muscle weakness associated with Vitamin D deficiency generally improve within 4 to 8 weeks of consistent D3 supplementation in previously deficient individuals.
+Bone mineral density changes operate on long timelines — the Knapen 2013 MK-7 bone RCT was conducted over three years, reflecting the biological timeframe for structural bone changes to become measurable by DEXA scan.
+However, several functional outcomes respond faster.
+Muscle cramp frequency typically reduces within 30 to 60 days of supporting Vitamin D and calcium nutritional status — both are required for normal neuromuscular function.
+General fatigue and muscle function associated with Vitamin D insufficiency generally improve within 4 to 8 weeks of consistent D3 supplementation in previously insufficient individuals.
 Serum 25-hydroxyvitamin D levels can be monitored by your GP at 6 to 8 weeks to confirm that your supplementation dose is achieving the target serum concentration.
-The structural skeletal benefit requires a sustained 12 to 36-month commitment, which is precisely why the earlier in life you establish a consistent bone health protocol, the more structural reserve you build before the decades of net resorption that begin after peak bone mass.
+The structural skeletal benefit requires a sustained 12 to 36-month commitment — which is precisely why establishing a consistent bone health nutritional protocol earlier in life builds more structural reserve before the decades of net resorption that begin after peak bone mass.
+Always read the label and follow the directions for use.
+If symptoms persist, talk to your health professional.

 Ready to take action on your health?